English professor Rebecca Steinberger in her office with students

 Secondary Education Certification

-Communications, Writing, or Theatre
+Minors in English, Writing, or Theatre

 Graduates from the English Department pursue a wide range of careers, including teaching (at both the secondary and college level), law, newspaper and magazine editing, public relations, advertising, news reporting and writing, publishing, creative writing, technical writing, and script writing for media.